G.I. Joe: Sigma 6: Overview

 At the start of Season 2, Lt.
 Stone (an apparent old friend of Duke's) arrives and joins the team under orders of Hawk and provides them with a new seafaring base, the Sea Titan, as well as his personal attack copter, the Dragonhawk, which will also be used as a drop ship for the team's vehicles that can be carried by the Dragonhawk, like the Ninja Hovercycle, the Night Ranger Quad and the V.A.M.P.
 Along with Stone is the soldier Firefly (who betrays the team and captures all but Duke and Hi-Tech in season 2 episode 7 "Revelations").

 The changes are not limited to the Joe Team.
 Cobra Commander had his appearance greatly overhauled and, likewise, his personality.
 No longer comical, he is now a more deadly adversary, closer to his standard portrayal in the comics, however he has retained his cartoon counterpart's love of grandiose schemes.
 Destro is now more clearly aligned with Cobra and together with the Commander and the Baroness, they truly form the Cobra Triumvirate.
 Meanwhile, Overkill is upgraded from a lowly lab assistant to a scheming cybernetic chief scientist who is stuck inside a giant glass tube.
 Zartan remains Cobra's master of disguise, however his shape shifting and stealth abilities are due to his suit rather than skill and genetic enhancements as in A Real American Hero.
 The Dreadnoks are now Torch, Buzzer and a new character called Machete (who is loosely based on Ripper).
 Storm Shadow serves as Cobra's ninja, however seems more inclined to work with Cobra B.A.T.s, leading the Ninja B.A.T.s into battle.
 This differs from his original portrayal in A Real American Hero as he has always had more faith in a well trained human as opposed to machines.
 Though the series is supposed to continue from Valor vs. Venom, in episode 2 "Escape", Cobra Commander says to Overkill that all his troops should be welcoming him, implying that Overkill was the only absent Cobra member.
 That claim ignores the presence of characters such as Doctor Mindbender or Slice in Valor vs. Venom.

+Episode formula

 Sigma 6 also has a recurring man vs. machine theme.
 Cobra's forces are often seen to be primarily composed of the Battle Android Troopers or B.A.T.s, while the members of the Cobra Triumvirate all possess some form of cybernetic enhancement or enhanced armored suits, with normal troopers wearing full armored uniforms.
 On the other hand, G.I.
 Joe also uses technology such as mobile battle suits utilized by the ninjas.